angrycub/katacoda-scenarios/nomad-connect-acls/run_connect_job_w_token.md

 ```

 Nomad will not allow you to submit a job to the cluster without providing a
-Consul token that has write access to the Consul service that the job defines.
+Consul token that has `write` access to the Consul service that the job defines.

 You can supply the token in a few ways:

 - `CONSUL_HTTP_TOKEN` environment variable
-- `-consul-token` flag on the command line
+- `-consul-token` flag from the command line
-- `-X-Consul-Token` header on API calls
+- `-X-Consul-Token` header in API calls

 Reload your management token into the CONSUL_HTTP_TOKEN environment variable.